yaldizd/AST208project/accretion_disk.md

 f(M) = \frac{M_2^3 \ \sin^3i}{(M_1+M_2)^2} = 0.16
 $$

 Requires that the compact object mass, $$M_1 > 12 M_{\odot}$$.
-Since this mass is far too high to belong to a neutron star, astrophysicists argued that the system Cyg X-1 must contain a black hole.
+Since this mass is far too high to belong to a neutron star, astrophysicists correctly argued that the system Cyg X-1 must contain a black hole.

 <br>